Ravenhall Correctional Centre: Accommodation

-The prison currently holds up to 1300 prisoners, and will have the capacity for up to 1600.
-Within this figure, the prison is approximately 50%remandees in addition to its permanent population.
-The prison has a 75-bed mental health unit, providing facilities for forensic prisoners.
+The prison currently holds approximately 970 prisoners, and has the capacity for up to 1600.
+Within this figure, the prison is approximately 70% remandees and 30% sentenced prisoners.
+The prison has a 75-bed maximum security mental health unit, providing facilities for forensic prisoners.

-Accommodation facilities within the prison include both cells – made up of pre-constructed "lego-block" style modules to avoid damage caused by the type of riots experienced at other Victorian prisons – and four and six bed dormitories.
+Accommodation facilities within the prison include both cells – made up of pre-constructed "Lego-block" style modules to avoid damage caused by the type of riots experienced at other Victorian prisons – and four and six bed dormitories.